 If you’re a big fan of Halloween or Christmas, we’d also recommend waiting until one of those seasons to ‘double dip’ on the Happiest Celebration and other seasonal festivities.
 We’ve traveled to Japan during every season, and we cover the events we like and dislike in our When to Visit Tokyo Disneyland post.

-If you’re thinking about traveling before 2018, it’s still a good time to go!
+With that said, there are upsides to visiting Japan in 2018.
 Airfare has fallen to the $500-700 roundtrip range out of many US cities and the value of the dollar versus the yen is strong right now.
-Plus, traveling to the two best Disney theme parks in the world (sorry, Walt Disney Studios Park and Disney’s Hollywood Studios! 😉 ) is an incredible experience.
+Plus, traveling to the two best Disney theme parks in the world (sorry, Walt Disney Studios Park!) is an incredible experience.

 Speaking of which, since we visit Tokyo Disneyland and DisneySea regularly despite living in California, we’ve been accused of being biased towards the Japanese parks.
 That isn’t true at all.
-We’re biased towards excellence. 😉
+We’re biased towards excellence.
+From maintenance to food quality to Cast Member friendliness, Tokyo Disney Resort is in a league of its own.
+Moreover, we have yet to encounter anyone who has told us they regretted visiting Japan.
+(If you want to be the first, feel free to say so in the comments.)

 With that, let’s get started with this Tokyo Disney Resort Trip Planning Guide!